HL7/cql/input/pages/20-m-messages.md

 * Severity: Severity of the issue, possible values are codes in the [CQL Message Severity Codes](CodeSystem-cql-message-severity-codes.html) code system
 * Source: The source of the issue, providing information about where the issue is originating and how it might be addressed, possible values are codes in the [CQL Message Source Codes](CodeSystem-cql-message-source-codes.html) code system.

-// Severity
-Info, Warning, Error, Fatal

-// Where the issue is associated
-Content, Application, System, Environment

 ### Messages

 Throughout this specification, message codes are documented as follows: